Here are the people at the of our operation

 Shh, don't tell but Elise, in fact, does know where her husband hides the Oreos.
 And may have tapped into the reserve once or twice.

 Elise thinks it would be awesome to sing (well) in front of a huge audience.
-But she will keep her musical "talents" reserved for her car, and the ear of her cockapoo, Chance, who is the Canine in Chief of Girls Helping Girls.
+But she will keep her musical "talents" reserved for her car, and the ear of her cockapoo, Chance, who is the Chief Canine Officer of Girls Helping Girls.
 Period.

 Rick works in the finance field where he does a lot of research and writes a lot of stuff his kids don't understand.
 Not surprisingly, he is the money guy for GHGP, and our biggest fan.
 We are so proud that he knows more than any other dad about menstrual equity and is more than happy to buy products with authority!